Welcome to the Year Six Page!

 - Google Classroom - homework will continue to be set on SATScompanion but the details of which will be uploaded onto Google Classroom each week along with additional websites that the children can complete as an optional extra.

-- Useful websites - your child has login details in their planners for other sites such as: Bugclub, Purple Mash, SATS Companion and TT Rockstars.
+- Useful websites - your child will have login details in their planners for other sites such as: Bugclub, Purple Mash, SATS Companion and TT Rockstars.

 Remember, you can get in touch with us directly on the year6 email address at email@example.com